 Mercury Mahadasha Jupiter Antardasha: the teaching and publication window

-The Mercury Mahadasha Jupiter Antardasha runs 2 years 3 months 6 days.
-It is the eighth sub-period inside the 17-year Mercury Mahadasha, opening after the Mercury-Rahu antardasha (2 years 6 months 18 days).
-Across the 2 years 3 months 6 days, two karakas operate concurrently in the chart's dasha hierarchy: Mercury as Mahadasha lord setting the 17-year intellect and articulation texture, Jupiter as antardasha lord contributing teaching-and-publication overlay.
+The Mercury mahadasha Jupiter antardasha runs 2 years 3 months 6 days as the 8th sub-period inside the 17-year Mercury mahadasha.
+Across the 2 years 3 months 6 days, two karakas operate concurrently in the chart's dasha hierarchy: Mercury as mahadasha lord setting the 17-year texture of intelligence, communication, commerce, writing and the youthful-skill register, Jupiter as antardasha lord contributing the wisdom, dharma, children, expansion, teaching and the dignified-blessing register overlay.

 Where the sub-period falls in the Vimshottari sequence

-The Jupiter sub-period sits in the eighth slot.
-It opens after the Mercury-Rahu antardasha (2 years 6 months 18 days).
-Exact start and end dates for any chart can be computed from the natal Mercury nakshatra-pada and the date of Mercury Mahadasha onset.
+The 17-year Mercury mahadasha divides into nine antardasha sub-periods in fixed Vimshottari order starting with Mercury itself.
+The Jupiter sub-period sits at position 8 of 9.
+Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Mercury mahadasha onset.
 The Tempora dasha engine produces this to the day.

 The Jupiter karaka overlay